posted January 31, 2023

 - assorted burger toppings

-Preheat your smoker to 225 degrees F.
+- Preheat.
+Preheat your smoker to 225 degrees F using your favorite hardwoood.

 - Form the patties.
 Shape your ground beef into 4 equal-sized patties, about 1/2 inch larger in diameter than your burger buns.